Capacities associated with scalar signed Riesz kernels, and analytic capacity: Introduction

-\begin{teo} There exists a positive constant $C$ such that for each compact set~$E\subset\Rn$ and $1 \le k \le n$
+\begin{teo*} There exists a positive constant $C$ such that for each compact set~$E\subset\Rn$ and $1 \le k \le n$

-\end{teo}
+\end{teo*}

-The second inequality in \eqref{GammahatGamma} follows immediately from the definitions of $\Gamma$ and~$\Gamma_{\hat k}$, because any distribution $T$ with bounded vector valued Riesz potential has linear growth (see Lemma~3.2 in \cite{laura1}) .
+The second inequality in \eqref{GammahatGamma} follows immediately from the definitions of $\Gamma$ and~$\Gamma_{\hat k}$, because any real distribution $T$ with bounded vector valued Riesz potential has linear growth as shown in \eqref{growthRiesz} and \eqref{growthRiesz1}.

 The paper is organized as follows.
-In section 2 we present a sketch of the proof of Theorem 2.
+In section 2 we present a sketch of the proof of the Theorem.
 It becomes clear that the proof depends on two facts: the close relationship between the quantities one obtains after symmetrization of the kernels~$x/|x|^2$ and~$x_i/|x|^2$ and a localization $L^\infty$ estimate for the scalar kernels $x_i/|x|^2$.
 In section~3 we deal with the symmetrization issue and in section 4 with the localization estimate.
-In section 5 we discuss two examples showing that boundedness of the scalar signed Riesz potential $x_i/|x|^2 * T $ does not imply a linear growth estimate on $T$.
+In section 5 we discuss three examples showing that boundedness of $(n-1)$-scalar signed Riesz potentials $x_i/|x|^2 * T $ does not imply a linear growth estimate on $T$.
 In section 6 we present various additional results and examples.
 We show that $\kappa_i(E)$ is finite for each compact $E$.
 We present counter-examples to two natural inequalities.
-The first shows that the obvious extension of Theorem 2 to the vector valued Riesz kernels $x/|x|^{1+\alpha}$ and scalar kernels $x_i/|x|^{1+\alpha}$ of homogeneity $\alpha$, $0 < \alpha < 1$, fails.
-The second counter-example shows that the obvious extension of Theorem 2 to kernels of homogeneity $-d$, where $d$ is an integer greater than $1$, also fails.
+The first shows that the obvious extension of the Theorem to the vector valued Riesz kernels $x/|x|^{1+\alpha}$ and scalar kernels $x_i/|x|^{1+\alpha}$ of homogeneity $\alpha$, $0 < \alpha < 1$, fails.
+The second counter-example shows that the obvious extension of \eqref{mark} to kernels of homogeneity $-d$, where $d$ is an integer greater than $1$, also fails.
 Finally we point out that a growth condition is necessary to have localization inequalities in $L^\infty$.

 Our notation and terminology are standard.
-For instance, $\cc^\infty_0(E)$ denotes the set of all infinitely differentiable functions with compact support contained in the set $E$.
+For instance, $\cc^m_0(E),\; 0 \le m \le \infty,$ denotes the set of all functions with compact support contained in the set $E$ and with continuous partial derivatives up to order $m$.
 Cubes will always be supposed to have sides parallel to the coordinate axis, $l(Q)$ is the side length of the cube $Q$ and $|Q|=l(Q)^n$ its volume.
+A good reference for the theory of the real Hardy space $H^1(\Rn)$ is \cite[Chapters 3 and 4]{St2}.

 We remind the reader that the convolution of two distributions $T$ and $S$ is well defined if $T$ has compact support.
 In this case the action of $T*S$ on the test function~$\varphi$ is

 which makes sense because $S*\varphi$ is an infinitely differentiable function on $\Rn$.